 As we noted, you’re eight times more likely to get paid if you put a Due Date on your invoice.

-If you need further evidence of why this number matters, take a look at this statistic.
+If you need further evidence of why this number matters, consider the following statistic:

 Tip No. 3.
 Use Invoice Factoring Services to Get Paid Faster

 If you’re a small business owner, you have enough on your plate.
-Chasing payments doesn’t represent the best management of time.
-The thing that most business owners don’t know, however, is that they can get instant cash flow in exchange for their outstanding customer invoices.
+Chasing payments doesn’t represent the best use of your time.
+The thing that most business owners don’t know, however, is that they can get an instant cash flow boost in exchange for their outstanding customer invoices.

 An invoice, by definition, is a financial instrument that can be exchanged as collateral for loans or instant working capital.